hifihedgehog/DiscordContentFilterBot/README.md

   - Better still, you can combine the power of these two _exceptional_ options (pun intended) and they will automagically just work together in perfect harmony!

 - **Automated Punishments**
-  - Of course, you may have need to wrangle in some users who need special handling, and you can say exactly when that happens with our bot-controlled mute punishments.
+  - Of course, you may have need to wrangle in some users who try to override the system, and you can set limits on them with our bot-controlled mute punishments.
-    - These can be set to whatever mute role you specify.
+    - A mute can be set to whatever mute role you specify.
-    - They occur after a given number of violations over however many minutes you say.
+    - The mutes occur after a given number of violations over however many minutes you select.
-    - Then the punishment goes for as many hours as you say.
+    - Then the punishment goes for as many hours as you determine.
 You're the boss.
-You're are in complete command!
+You're in complete command!

     ![ezgif-7-481cf8f18f](https://github.com/user-attachments/assets/4f80f52e-d344-4f7f-bc02-9079a0451d58)

-  - Once all of these are set, you are off.
+  - Once all of these are set, you are good to go.
 The bot handles it all automagically.
-Even if it goes offline momentarily, the database stores exactly when a punishment started and knows exactly when it should end, so the bot picks up where it left off and removes the mute role precisely when it means to.
+Even if the bot goes offline momentarily, the database stores exactly when a punishment started and the system knows exactly when it should end, so the bot picks up where it left off and always removes the mute role once a person's mute has expired.

 - **Display Name Filtering**
-  - As another powerful option, you can have configure display names to be filtered.
+  - Another powerful option, you can have configure display names to be filtered.
 Then anytime a user joins or updates their profile, the bot will always be one step ahead.

     ![ezgif-4-4899e194b6](https://github.com/user-attachments/assets/5aa1b2a8-f4ce-4624-b28e-dfd5fc66510a)

     ![ezgif-4-6af9e97560](https://github.com/user-attachments/assets/9d758164-412f-4083-98dd-31d5eee75a17)

-  - Of course as well, global role exclusions also apply here.
+  - Sensibly, global role exclusions also apply here.
 If there is some role you want left unfiltered, just select it and it won't get filtered whenever you do enable this optional filtering.
-  - Best of all, the violation tracking patches in seamlessly here too.
-So if someone keeps trying to use a nasty nick in the chat, they will eventually take the hint that enough is enough.
+  - Best of all, the automated punishment connects seamlessly here too.
+So whenever someone keeps trying to use a nasty nick in the chat, they will eventually take the hint that enough is enough.

     ![ezgif-2-7b7b3da24a](https://github.com/user-attachments/assets/bacd4121-0561-4c86-a9ee-f178fcc461d5)